zephyrproject-rtos/zephyr/doc/application/application.rst

    directory, and enable or disable Kconfig features as needed.
 You can use existing :ref:`samples-and-demos` to get started with Kconfig variables you are interested in.
-See :ref:`application_kconfig` for more details, and :ref:`configuration` for a complete list of available options.
+See :ref:`application_kconfig` for more details, and :ref:`configuration_options` for a complete list of available options.

 #.
 Optionally, you can also configure any Device Tree overlays needed by your
    application.
 Zephyr uses the same Device Tree system as the Linux kernel,